schonssj/login-screen/README.md

 This project was developed during a course, in order to practice some concepts that are listed right below:

 - Semantic use of HTML tags, global attributes and events;
-- Responsive design, pseudo-classes using;
+- Responsive design, CSS pseudo-classes using;
-- DOM events handling.
+- DOM events handling with JavaScript.

 Here are some screenshots of the page using Microsoft Edge browser.
 The first one is related to its full size, whereas the second one is a mobile size example.
 <p align="center">